 I start the minced beef pie filling off on the hob then transfer to the Crockpot base for slow cooking.

 - Peel and slice the carrots (as chunky or fine as you like)

 - Add the olive oil to the slow cooker and gently sauté the chopped onions over a low heat.

-- Tip the beef mince into the slow cooker pan with the onions.
+- Tip the beef minced steak into the slow cooker pan with the onions.

-- Gently brown the beef mince over a low heat, stirring the onions into the mince meat as you go.
+- Gently brown the beef mince over a low heat, stirring the onions into the minced steak as you go.

 - Tip in the sliced carrots.